HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 7. General Operation/section 7-1 FM operation.md

 FM is the default mode for most local communications, especially on VHF and UHF bands.
 While AM (Amplitude Modulation) gets jittery when there's electrical interference, FM keeps its cool, delivering clean audio even in noisy environments.

-*A disadvantage of FM compared to single sideband is that only one signal can be received at a time*, even when two signals are on the same frequency. {{< link id="T8A12" >}} This is due to the "capture effect" we'll discuss shortly.
+> **Key Information:** *A disadvantage of FM compared to single sideband is that only one signal can be received at a time*, even when two signals are on the same frequency. {{< link id="T8A12" >}}

+This is due to the "capture effect" we'll discuss shortly.

 #### How FM Works